/

 1

-If your device is automatically assigned an IP address, ChromeOS sometimes has issues connecting to a network.
-This issues can be resolved by forgetting the WiFi network and then reconnecting to it.
+ChromeOS sometimes has issues connecting to a network if your device is automatically assigned an IP address.
+This issue can be resolved by forgetting the Wi-Fi network and reconnecting.

-2. Find the Affected WiFi Network: Locate the WiFi network that your Chromebook is having trouble connecting to.
+2. Find the Affected Wi-Fi Network: Locate the Wi-Fi network to which your Chromebook is having trouble connecting.
 Click on the network name to expand the connection options.

-4. Reconnect to the Network: After forgetting the network, click on the WiFi icon again and select the network from the list.
+4. Reconnect to the Network: After forgetting the network, click the Wi-Fi icon again and select the network from the list.
 Enter the correct password and attempt to connect.

-5. Check Connection: Once connected, check if your Chromebook can now access the internet through the WiFi network.
+5. Check Connection: Once connected, check if your Chromebook can access the internet through Wi-Fi.

 2

 If you're using a VPN or proxy service, try to disable it temporarily and attempt to connect to Wi-Fi again.
-In some cases, these can cause contradict with your local network configuration or overlap with your network's IP addresses.
+In some cases, these can cause a contradiction with your local network configuration or overlap with your network's IP addresses.

 1. Click on the clock in the taskbar to open the system menu.